microsoft/WindowsAppSDK/README.md

 ✅ Supported | 🔁 Experimental

-*\*\* - WinUI 3 in 1.0 is only supported for use by full WinUI 3 apps.
+*\*\* - WinUI 3 in 1.0 and 1.1 is only supported for use by full WinUI 3 apps.
 You'll be able to use WinUI 3 in WPF/WinForms/other apps in a future release via XAML Islands.*

 To see our full roadmap and features that are under consideration (or to submit feature requests), [visit our productboard portal](https://portal.productboard.com/winappsdk/1-windows-app-sdk).